mywristbands/puptinder/Sprint_Planning_Meeting_3.md

 Any roadblocks: None so far.

 What I plan to do: Get Dog API prefill working.
 Continue working on account storage on firebase.
+(Able to upload image from local phone to dog api server commit ff403eebfe451a04b87a0212b9157de05fa0e806)